 - 1. The Research Problem

 - 2. The Research Question or Hypotheses

 - 3. The Literature Review

 - 4. The Theoretical Framework if applicable

 - 5. The Research Design

-Total length of both critiques combined will be a maximum of 1000 words.
+Total length of the critique will be a maximum of 1000 words.

 Grading Guide is located at the back of the course outline